Current Grant Program Guidelines

 Grant Guidelines & Request for Proposals

 For translation, please use the UserWay icon in the upper right corner.
-For additional language translation support, please contact Grant & Project Specialist, Jena Yang at jena@wamicrobiz.org.
+For additional language translation support, please contact Lisaa Smith at lisa@wamicrobiz.org

 1. Purpose of Request and Program Overview: Spring 2024 Grant Opportunity - Spring 2024 Grant Guidelines: Tool and Resources for Assisting Gig Entrepreneurs with their Small Businesses